 I adapted each of these recipes to make them my own.
 You can go with or without booze, whatever type of party you feel like having, so no reaching for the fake ID just yet.
-Dreaming up cocktails is a lot like cooking, there’s lots of room to experiment and don’t stress too much about the measurements.
+Dreaming up cocktails is a lot like cooking, there’s lots of room to experiment, and don’t stress too much about the measurements.
 That’s my way of saying these recipes are guidelines so adjust to your liking.
 Also if you want to get even better at making cocktails, by putting your own spin on them, and developing amazing cocktail making skills (and yes I am talking about all the fancy tricks as well!), then training in hospitality could be something for you.
 This could be your first step to impressing all your friends and family at your next party and also, giving you another career route in making magnificent cocktails!

 BLUEBERRY KIWI MOJITO (makes 2)

 • 2 ripe but not overly ripe kiwis